Vandesm14/stack/docs/src/introduction/functions.md

 ## Scopeless Functions

 Scopeless functions are an addition to Stack that allow for many metaprogramming aspects.
-Because functions have their own isolated scope, it is not possible to define variables outside of the function's scope.
+Because normal functions have their own isolated scope, it is not possible to define variables outside of the function's scope.

-Scopeless functions aren't isolated in scope and **run in the scope that they are called in**.
+However, scopeless functions don't have their own isolated scope and **run in the scope that they are called in**.
 This allows them to define or redefine variables directly in their parent scope.

 ```clojure
 '(fn!
 0 'a def) call